thet/talk-ploneconf2021/patternslib-with-tiptap.md

 - This is pat-tiptap <!-- .element: class="fragment" -->
 - <span>How to get this into Plone?<br><small>Webpack module federation</small></span> <!-- .element: class="fragment" -->
-- This is collective.tiptap <!-- .element: class="fragment" -->
+- collective.tiptap <!-- .element: class="fragment" -->